-Former biker Carley, from Ewell, has been singing hits from her doorstep armed with a microphone, an amp, and a backing track every week since the lockdown began – much to the joy of neighbours who dance, cheer, and sing along.
+Former biker Carley, from Ewell, has been crooning from her doorstep armed with a microphone, an amp, and a backing track every week since the lockdown began – much to the joy of neighbours who dance, cheer, and sing along.

-And now LGBT writer, campaigner and presenter Tom York, who is living with his parents in Ewell during the pandemic, has made a short film to celebrate the positive impact that his neighbour is having on the community.
+And now LGBTQ+ writer and campaigner Tom York, who is living with his parents in Ewell during the pandemic, has made a short film to celebrate the positive impact that his neighbour is having on the community.

 Tom published his film – Carley – to coincide with the International Day Against Homophobia, Biphobia & Transphobia (#IDAHOBIT) which is a worldwide celebration of gender and sexual diversities.